-The Asian Library, with the contributions from the Shastri Library Program has one of the best holdings of South Asian Studies materials in Canada, with approximately 70,000 volumes in Hindi, Urdu, Punjabi, Sanskrit, Gujarati, Bengali, Marathi, and Tamil.
+The Asian Library, with the contributions from the Shastri Library Program has one of the best holdings of South Asian Studies materials in Canada, with approximately more than 120,000 volumes in Hindi, Punjabi, Sanskrit, Urdu, Gujarati, Bengali, Marathi, and Tamil.
 The Library possesses a vast collection of Punjabi and Hindi DVDs, as well as a unique collection of microfilms in Sanskrit and Prakrit.

 Researchers interested in South Asian studies will find impressive materials on India’s cultural, religious and domestic history and politics.
-The collection includes works on the 1947 India Pakistan partition, the 1984 Delhi riots, as well as the cultural diversity of different Indian states.
+The collection includes works on the 1947 India Pakistan partition, as well as the cultural diversity of different Indian states.

-The Asian Library started collecting A/V materials for the library in Hindi and Punjabi, and currently has a variety of DVDs in both languages including Mini Punjab, Munde UK De, Sat Sri Akal, Apni Boli Apna Des, Fanaa, Bunty Aur Bubli, Dhamaal, Vivah, and many more.
+The Asian Library obtains A/V materials for the library in Hindi and Punjabi, and currently has a variety of DVDs in both languages including Munde UK De, Mini Punjab, Sat Sri Akal, Sardaar Saab, Phillauri, Fanaa, Bunty Aur Bubli, Dhamaal, Rangoon, The Gazi Attack, Padmaavat, and many more.

 In addition to this, the library also collected historical documentary DVDs such as the City of Amritsar, Yatra Sri Hemkunt Sahib, and Guru Granth Sahib.
 The Library also has complete sets of Ramayana by Ramanand Sagar and Mahabharata directed by B.R.
 Chopra.